 Tropes Related to The New Woody Woodpecker Show:

-Abhorrent Admirer: Woody gained these in classic cartoons like Gorgeous Gal in 'A Fine Feathered Frenzy' who was an old, fat, flirtatous featherless bird who couldn't stop trying to make love to her 'honey lamb.'
+Abhorrent Admirer: Woody gained these in classic cartoons like Gorgeous Gal in 'A Fine Feathered Frenzy' who was an old, fat, flirtatous featherless bird who wanted to make love to her 'honey lamb.'
 There was also a gigantic boy crazy pink octopus in 'Alley to Bali' that had a tentacle around his neck and was hoping to press her gigantic red lips against his.
 The tradition continues in this new short 'Date With Destiny.'
 This time it's even worse because it's a male badger with a raspy voice that was struck with a cupid's arrow.
 "Hi ya buddy," said the badger who puckered his lips before the woodpecker while little pink hearts floated above his head.
 Woody who obviously didn't return the badger's kiss ran away into the night.
 The badger chased after him.
 He fares a little better when a speckle headed spring footed woodpecker falls for him in the short "Woody Watcher" but he was not attracted to her.
 She still grabs him and kisses him on the cheek several times.

 Ascended Extra: Woody Woodpecker's girlfriend Winnie Woodpecker was only shown in one classic Woody Woodpecker cartoon called Real Gone Woody (And in a very one-dimensional role), but became a recurring character in the comics.
 It wasn't until this show that she became an active member of the series, with a personality similar in silliness to Woody, though showing a more developed sense of dignity.

 Getting Crap Past the Radar: Due to Fox Kids Policies, Woody was not allowed to peck people on the head.
 However, they did manage to sneak in Woody pecking someones head once in a blue moon.